kubeedge/kubeedge/docs/setup/setup.md

             loadbalance:
                 strategy-name: RoundRobin
     ```
-    + If you have run mosquitto on your edge host, please set `mqtt.mode` to `2`.
-    + To use KubeEdge in double mqtt or external mode (set `mqtt.mode` to 1), you need to make sure that [mosquitto](https://mosquitto.org/) or [emqx edge](https://www.emqx.io/downloads/edge) is installed on the edge node as an MQTT Broker.
     + Check whether the cert files for `edgehub.websocket.certfile` and `edgehub.websocket.keyfile`  exist.
     + Check whether the cert files for `edgehub.quic.certfile` ,`edgehub.quic.keyfile` and `edgehub.quic.cafile` exist.
 If those files not exist, you need to copy them from cloud side.
     + Check `edged.podsandbox-image`